 3. Texas Tech University

-Texas Tech University’s online nurse midwifery programs are aimed at both beginning nursing professionals and students, and those who have been at the game for a little while, and are looking to strengthen their resume.
-TTU’s hybrid MSN in Nurse Midwifery degree program provides students with online and web-enhanced courses (requiring some on-campus attendance); the nurse midwifery track will require a little more on-campus time than other specializations.
+Texas Tech University’s online nurse midwifery programs are for both beginning nursing professionals and students, those who have been at the game for a little while, and are looking to strengthen their resumes.
+TTU’s hybrid MSN in Nurse Midwifery degree program provides students with online and web-enhanced courses (requiring some on-campus attendance); the nurse-midwifery track will require a little more on-campus time than other specializations.
 Coming from West Texa’s leading technical university, TTU’s certified midwife programs can be a tremendous stepping stone in one’s career.

 Format: Hybrid